coatsy/coding-workshop/spirals/spirals1.md

 The second thing to do is to add support for a pen.
 Scratch has a concept of extensions that add functionality.
 There's lots more information about scratch extensions on the [Scratch Wiki](https://en.scratch-wiki.info/wiki/Scratch_Extension), but for now just follow along.

-Right down in the bottom-left of the screen there's a button that looks like this:
+Right down in the bottom-left of the screen, there's a button that looks like this:

 ![Add extension button](./images/add-extension-button.png)